 - Trips and visits

-- Consistency of the Standards for Success Policy
+- Consistency of the Care, Support, Guidance and Behaviour Policy

 - Code of conduct for sporting events

 - Safety talks from Police, Fire, E-safety etc

 - Following the SMSC curriculum

 - Looking at different occupations, outside speakers from different industries

 - Current affairs discussions – The Day website, Newsround